-Canon 200D versus Canon 300D
+Canon 200D vs 300D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 300D (labelled Canon Rebel in some countries) are two digital cameras that were officially introduced, respectively, in June 2017 and August 2003.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 300D (labelled Canon Rebel in some countries) are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2003.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the 300D provides 6.3 MP.
+The 200D has a resolution of 24 megapixels, whereas the 300D provides 6.3 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 300D is notably larger (24 percent) than the Canon 200D.
 Moreover, the 300D is substantially heavier (43 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the 300D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.